 Specifies the value returned to the convergence

 module by the registration function call.
-This uniquely identifies the convergence module making the request.
+This uniquely identifies the convergence module making operation Specifies the type of operation to be performed on the VC.

-VC Specifies the VC to which the function call applies.
+Specifies the VC to which the function call applies.